 As a result of the pandemic, uncertainty surrounding global supply chain strength caused many organizations to reassess and reconfigure their approach to anticipate potential disruptions.

-Cognibox Vice-President Denis Sanchez points out that “moving forward, the focus is not on resilience, but rather on ‘pro-silience’ - how to anticipate and manage disruption proactively.”
+Cognibox Vice President, Operational Excellence Denis Sanchez points out that “moving forward, the focus is not on resilience, but rather on ‘pro-silience’ - how to anticipate and manage disruption proactively.”
 And that’s not just a matter of preparing for unforeseen events - it’s also about using effective tools for tracking and monitoring disruptions and measuring supplier performance.